Pinpoint tests of suspension

 No

 TIGHTEN the wheel hub nut to the correct torque.
-The wheel hub nut can be reused 4 times, check the markings on the nut and INSTALL a new nut if necessary.
-Check if the system is working properly.
+The wheel hub nut can be reused 4 times, check the marking on the nut and INSTALL a new nut if necessary.
+Check if the system operates normally.

 Link to this page in different formats